 According to Islam et al. (2020b), Bangladesh's 65-day coastal fishing ban has resulted in increased fish production, financial loss, and a threat to coastal small-scale fishing groups.
-Even though the coastal fishermen were accustomed to the ban on fishing, this time was challenging due to COVID-19 pandemic restrictions that had already stopped them from fishing from late March 2020 forward.
+Even though the coastal fishers were accustomed to the ban on fishing, this time was challenging due to COVID-19 pandemic restrictions that had already stopped them from fishing from late March 2020 forward.
 The unexpected shutdown was a shocker that resulted in decreased revenue and debt.
-The need for more competence prevented the majority of fishermen from finding alternate means of income, and some of them began working as daily labourers to sustain themselves, according to research by Sultana et al. (2021).
-However, the government typically assists fishermen with a fishing identity card during the fishing prohibition.
-Fishermen are challenged due to the amount of red tape needed to obtain an identity card and the unequal access to humanitarian supplies.
+The need for more competence prevented the majority of fishers from finding alternate means of income, and some of them began working as daily labourers to sustain themselves, according to research by Sultana et al. (2021).
+However, the government typically assists fishers with a fishing identity card during the fishing prohibition.
+Fishers are challenged due to the amount of red tape needed to obtain an identity card and the unequal access to humanitarian supplies.
 It should be emphasized that there was no oversight or monitoring of fishing operations during the COVID-19 emergency, which would have caused a rise in I.U.U.
-Fishing and incursions into regions used by small-scale fishermen (Thomson, 2020; C.F.F.A., 2020c).
+Fishing and incursions into regions used by small-scale fishers (Thomson, 2020; C.F.F.A., 2020c).

 Bangladesh overcome several natural disasters in recent decades to meet its output target.
-Natural disasters are impacting the means of subsistence for the community of fishermen.
+Natural disasters are impacting the means of subsistence for the community of fishers.
 The COVID-19 virus recently caused a catastrophic humanitarian crisis that has spread worldwide.
 People are in pain in each facet of their communities each day life and livelihood.
 Besides, Bangladesh further experiencing a catastrophe due to the Coronavirus.
 Numerous people died due to the Coronavirus's terrible impacts, many lost jobs, and most of Bangladesh's population experienced physical and mental shock.
-The Coronavirus had the same consequences on fishermen as on everyone else.
+The Coronavirus had the same consequences on fishers as on everyone else.
 The Covid-19 epidemic has caused financial difficulties for some 1.8 million workers in Bangladesh's fishery and aquaculture industries (Islam et al., 2021).
 Bangladesh needs more resources to deal with COVID-19's adverse effects.
 As of March 20, 2022, the country had reported 29,114 fatalities, 18,020,350 recovered cases, and 1,950,700 COVID-19-positive cases.
 Bangladesh has implemented safety precautions, including work-from-home choices, social isolation, lockdowns, and domestic and international travel limitations.
 In particular for wage earners, these measures reduced household income, making it more difficult for households to manage their living expenses.

 The aquatic system and value chain, the finfish and prawn aquaculture industries, the seafood industry, coastal fisherfolk resilience, consumption of fish, security of food as well as artisanal fisherfolk societies were main topics on numerous studies that examined how the COVID-19 pandemic affected Bangladesh's fisheries industry.
 However, the pandemic's impacts on the fisheries sector in a particular coastal region have yet to be fully understood.
 In this study, the pandemic's effects on the entire fishing sector in the Chattogram region are examined.